1xBet: History

 The company was founded in Russia by Roman Semiokhin, Dmitry Kazorin, and a former Russian intelligence agent named Sergey Karshkov (d.
 June 2023).
 By 2021, their company had made more than US$655 million in illegal gambling.

 In March 2020, 1xBet confirmed the company's expansion into the Mexican market following its approval for an operational licence.
 The company also announced its plan to focus on the esports betting market within the Latin American country.

 In March 2022, 1xBet expanded into the Chilean market by signing a partnership agreement with the Chilean football championship, with the company becoming part of the 138 matches of the 2022 season.

-In November 2022, Lethwei world champion Dave Leduc became an ambassador 1xBet in Myanmar and also Cambodia.
+In November 2022, Canadian-Burmese Lethwei world champion Dave Leduc became an ambassador 1xBet.

-In October 2023, Congolese musician Maître Gims became an ambassador for 1xBet.
+In October 2023, Congolese singer GIMS became an ambassador for 1xBet.

 Despite criminal prosecution in several countries, 1xBet secured major sponsorship contracts, for example, it remains the sponsor of FC Barcelona until 2029 and sponsors Paris Saint-Germain FC from 2022 to 2025.
 As of 2024, the monthly average number of visitors to its platform exceeded 5 million, and the company passed the first round of licensing applications to legally operate in Brazil.

 In February 2025, it became the title sponsor of the Maharlika Pilipinas Basketball League in the Philippines under a contract supposedly last up through 2026, however the sponsorship was later dropped mid-season.

 In April 2025, 1xBet was named the Official Global Betting Partner of the Billie Jean King Cup.
 The deal includes exclusive branding rights across qualifiers, playoffs, and finals until 2026, marking the first standalone betting sponsorship for the tournament.